 3. Fast track your search

 Over the years, clients of Nicole Beauchamp, a broker at Engels and Volkers, have taken this approach in a variety of ways, including house sitting, staying in hotels or doing a short or long-term lease in a neighborhood “so they could get a sense of the area and if they want to commit to buying.”

-But now, with so many people working from home, going the Airbnb route can fast track that process, if speed is your goal.
+But now, with so many people working from home, going the short-term rental route can fast track that process, if speed is your goal.
 (Just be aware of NYC's rules regarding short-term rentals.
 Stays of fewer than 30 days are only allowed if the host remains in the same unit as guests, and no more than two guests are permitted.)

 Since “many people are working remotely and you spend a greater portion of your days at home/in your neighborhood and are not spending large portions of your day in an office or commuting, you could probably get a sense much faster, instead of months it could be weeks or days,” she says.